fronzag/fronza-portfolio/content/_index.md

       title: Contact
       subtitle:
       #text: |-
-        If you want to get in touch, send an email or use one of the resources indicated below.
+        If you want to get in touch, send an email or use one of the resources indicated in this page.
       # Contact (add or remove contact options as necessary)
       email: guilherme.fronza@gmail.com
       phone: 48 9 88273742